-1 Finally, although you probably understand and speak a 2 little English, I would ask that you try to stick only to 3 your native language, because when this is typed up by the 4 court reporter, it may be confusing to a reader to see you 5 answering both in English and through the interpreter.
+1 Finally, although you probably understand and speak a 2 3 your native language, because when this is typed up by the 4 court reporter, it may be confusing to a reader to see you 5 answering both in English and through the interpreter.
 6 You may proceed.
 7 (The witness was duly sworn through the interpreter.)
 8 MS. STARZL: Please the court, members of the jury, 9 counsel.
-10 TOKOYO SATO 11 being first duly sworn through the interpreter, testified 12 through the interpreter, as follows: 13 DIRECT EXAMINATION 14 Q. (BY MS. STARZL) Would you state your name, please.
+10 ΤΟΚΟΥΟ SATO 11 being first duly sworn through the interpreter, testified 12 through the interpreter, as follows: 13 DIRECT EXAMINATION 14 Q. (BY MS. STARZL) Would you state your name, please.
 15 A. Tokoyo Sato.
 16 Q. Where do you live?
 17 A. Des Moines, Iowa.
 18 Q. How long have you lived here?
 19 A. Eleven years.
 20 Q. What is your occupation?
 21 THE INTERPRETER: She's what you'd call a CEO.
-22 THE COURT: Madam Interpreter, as we discussed in 23 0 chambers, it is important that you interpret everything in 24 1 the first person, please, so we have the answers exactly as 25 : if they were coming from the witness herself in English.
+22 THE COURT: Madam Interpreter, as we discussed in 23 chambers, it is important that you interpret everything in 24 the first person, please, so we have the answers exactly as 25 if they were coming from the witness herself in English.